 Many visitors to Bali only go to Munduk as a day trip, but if you stick around you’ll see a side of Bali that you likely didn’t know existed.
-You’ll spend your days chasing the waterfalls, trekking through nature and exploring rice terraces.
+You’ll spend your days chasing the waterfalls, trekking through nature, and exploring rice terraces.
 There are enough things to do in Munduk to easily justify spending a few days there.

 Read on to find out why Munduk is such an underrated destination and why it should be on your list of places to visit on your next trip to Bali!

-Munduk, Bali – 10 Reason to Visit
+Munduk, Bali – 10 Reasons to Visit

 1. Cascading Waterfalls

 Munduk is home to many of the most stunning waterfalls in Bali.
 There is even one trek that will allow you to visit four of Mundak’s beautiful waterfalls in a single morning (or afternoon).
 The Munduk Waterfalls trek starts at the Melanting Cottages just one kilometer from Munduk village.

 The first waterfall on the list is Labuhan Kebo Waterfall.
 This waterfall is the deepest of the four, so, if you’re visiting Munduk during the wet season, this is your chance to swim.
 During the dry season, however, the water level will only be at wading level.
 Regardless, it’s a great spot to cool off.